fadhlanzaky/daily-prayer-notification/README.md

 ```

 ## Startup
-the script can be set to run on Windows startup.
-The tutorial will be provided soon
+The script can be set to run on Windows startup.
+The tutorial will be provided soon.